B-Rett89/Experiment3/README.md

 # Experiment3

-A simple GUI for generating videos using AI.
-Supports text, image, or video prompts.
-The application now uses [moviepy](https://zulko.github.io/moviepy/) to build short clips directly from the provided content.
-For text prompts a video with the text is generated.
-Images are converted into a short clip and optional text overlays can be added to existing videos.
+A simple GUI application for generating short videos using AI.
+It accepts text, image, or video prompts and relies on [moviepy](https://zulko.github.io/moviepy/) to build clips directly from the provided content.
+Text prompts are rendered into a video, images become short clips, and optional text overlays can be added on top of existing videos.

 ## Setup

-Install dependencies:
+Install dependencies (Python 3.8 or later is recommended):

 ```bash
 pip install -r requirements.txt
 ```

-Make sure `ffmpeg` is installed and available in your system path as `moviepy` relies on it for encoding videos.
+Make sure [`ffmpeg`](https://ffmpeg.org/) is installed and available on your system `PATH` as `moviepy` relies on it to encode videos.

 Run the application: